camilo-axm/Computational-Numerical-and-Quantum-Theory/README.md

 # CNYT Projects
 Computational, Numerical and Quantum Theory projects developed as part of academic and self-learning work.
+These projects were developed as part of university coursework and independent study.

 ## 📘 Python & Numerical Methods
 - 🔢 [NumerosComplejos](https://github.com/camilo-axm/NumerosComplejos)